 The colour of buoys shall be selected for maximum visibility.
-For the Slalom and exit gate buoys a fluorescent red or yellow colour is recommended.
+For the Slalom and exit middle line-gate buoys a fluorescent red or yellow colour is recommended.

-Middle line buoys in the slalom course, if existing, shall be a different colour from the slalom and exit gate buoys.
+Other middle line buoys in the slalom course, if existing, shall be a different colour from the slalom and exit gate buoys.
 White or yellow is recommended.